Skip to main content

 1. How does MAT help individuals with substance use disorders?

-MAT can help individuals with substance use disorders by decreasing withdrawal symptoms, cravings, and the reinforcing effects of the drug, enabling them to concentrate on their recovery and participate in counseling and behavioral therapies.
+MAT can help individuals with substance use disorders by decreasing withdrawal symptoms, cravings, and the reinforcing effects of the drug, enabling them to concentrate on their recovery and participate in counselling and behavioural therapies.

 2. How long does MAT usually last?